 For Widows Only

-This private Facebook group lets thousands of women who’ve lost their spouse get and give support.
+This private Facebook group lets thousands of women who’ve lost their spouses get and give support.

 The Grief Dialogues